-8.3 If you have any queries or complaints in relation to such third party sites, content, advertisements and/or links which feature or can be accessed via the Site, please Contact Us.
+8.3 If you have any queries or complaints in relation to such third party sites, content, advertisements and/or links which feature or can be accessed via the Site, please contact us (please see section 1).
 We will try our best to assist with your queries and complaints although please note that we may not be the data controller in respect of the data that you submitted or is collected via such third party sites therefore we may not be able to do anything.

 9. SECURITY AND DATA RETENTION

 9.1 We and all third parties that process personal data on our behalf employ reasonable security measures to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction and damage.
 We will retain your information for a reasonable period in order to achieve or facilitate the purposes described above or as long as the law requires or permits.

 9.2 We, or our data processors on our behalf, will store all the personal information, including your login and user details (where applicable), on our secure servers.

 9.3 All electronic transactions that you make via the Site and that are processed by our third party payment service provider will be encrypted using industry standard encryption technology.
 This technology will encrypt all of your credit card numbers so that they cannot be read as the information travels over the internet.

 9.4 Notwithstanding clause 9.3 above, data transmission over the internet is inherently insecure and susceptible to unauthorised access and interception, and we cannot guarantee the security of data sent over the internet.

 10. INTERNATIONAL DATA TRANSFERS